xapax/security/cross-site-scripting.md

 # Cross-site-scripting

 Cross-site-scripting, or XSS as it is sometimes abbreviated to, is an attack that let's the attacker execute javascript code in the browser of the victim.

-###So, what's the worst that can happen?
+## So, what's the worst that can happen?
 The attacker is probably not that interestd in changing the color or font of the website the victim is visiting.
 Although s/he could do that.
 The worst that can happen is probablt the following:

+1. Complete control over the browser
+The attacker can access plugins.
+Like password managers.
+The attacker can trick the user into allowing webcam or audio.

-1. Session-hijacking/Cookie theft
+2. Session-hijacking/Cookie theft
 This is when the attacker steals the cookie that is saved in the browser.
 Using this cookie the attacker can log in to the service as the victim, and thereby gain access to his/her account.
 If the victim is an admin that has extended privileges (uploading code, images, or whatever) this could lead to a compromise of the server itself.

-2. Keylogger
+3. Keylogger
 The attacker can execute a keylogging-script that steals everything the user inputs in the website.
 This could be used to steal sensitive information, like passwords, credit cards information, chatlogs or whatever the user inputs.

-3. Phishing
+4. Phishing
 The attacker can insert a fake login.
 Image that you visit a site, and from that site you are able to login using your facebook or google-account.
 The attacker could spoof that so that when you enter your credencials, they are then sent to the attacker.